plot-openssl-speed

 To change crypt-algorithms to depict

-For example, changing it as follows saves a graph of measurement results of all the supported eddsa and ecdsa digital signatures in ed_ecdsa.png and its data file in ed_ecdsa.dat:
+For example, the follows line saves a graph of measurement results of all the supported eddsa and ecdsa digital signatures in ed_ecdsa.png, its plot data in ed_ecdsa.dat, and their measurement logs in eddsa.log and ecdsa.log, respectively:

 ${PLOT_SCRIPT} -o "./${GRA_DIR}/ed_ecdsa.png" eddsa ecdsa

-As you can see from the above, plot_openssl_speed_all.sh is a wrapper of ${PLOT_SCRIPT} (plot_openssl_speed.sh), and you can directly run it as follows:
+As you can see from the above, plot_openssl_speed_all.sh is a wrapper of ${PLOT_SCRIPT} (plot_openssl_speed.sh), and you can directly run the openssl command in the PATH as follows:

 ./plot_openssl_speed.sh -o "./tmp/default_openssl_1.1.1f/graphs/ed_ecdsa.png" eddsa ecdsa